Skip to content

 37. Automated Extensions – This enables you to understand how your ads perform when seller and consumer ratings are shown on your ads.
 If they perform well, then you know to keep using your seller ratings.

-AdWords Keywords
+Ads Keywords

 38. Research – Keyword research is incredibly important.
 The benefit with Google Ads is that they do most of the hard work for you.
 They offer broad match and phrase match options so that you’re covered with variants of search terms.